 HCBS Settings Requirements Evidence Compliance Level Remediation Strategies and Timeline worker, speech therapist and dietitian shall be included as members of the assessment team and assist in the assessment. (b) The multidisciplinary assessment team shall: (1) Determine the medical, psychosocial and functional status of each participant.
 (2) Develop an individualized plan of care including goals, objectives and services designed to meet the needs of the person.
 (A) The individualized plan of care shall include: 5.
 The specific elements of the services which need to be identified with individual objectives, therapeutic goals and duration of treatment.
 10. A plan for other needed services which the adult day health center will coordinate.
-Relevance: This program authority requires the CBAS multidisciplinary Team (MDT) to assess the medical, psychosocial and functional status of participants and develop an individualized plan of care to meet participant's needs.
-As part of the functional assessment, CBAS providers assess the participant's activities of daily living and instrumental activities of daily living which includes an assessment of a participant's money management abilities/needs.
+Relevance: This program authority requires the CBAS multidisciplinary Team (MDT) to assess the medical, psychosocial and functional assessment, CBAS providers assess the participant's activities of daily living and instrumental activities of daily living which includes an assessment of a participant's money management abilities/needs.
 The results of this assessment are documented on the individualized plan of care (IPC).
 Based on the assessment, the IPC would identify interventions and goals to meet the assessed need. center compliance with HCB settings and person- centered planning requirements during the onsite validation of the CBAS Provider Self- Assessment (PSA) Survey for all CBAS centers during their certification renewal process every two years